FrogginPad/froggy/README.md

 ## How to setup

-More info can be found in the [docs](https://github.com/ryelo/froggy/tree/main/docs)
+More info can be found in the [setup docs](https://github.com/ryelo/froggy/tree/main/docs/setup.md)

 ## Requirements